-Telecommunications Rooms, also known as MDF, IDF, or BDFs (Main, Intermediate, or Building Distribution Facilities), are preferably on each floor in an accessible area, and are common access points for backbone and building pathways.
+Telecommunications Rooms, also known as MDF, IDF, or BDFs (Main, Intermediate, or Building Distribution Facilities), shall be on each floor in an accessible area, and are common access points for backbone and building pathways.
 Telecommunications Rooms shall contain telecommunications and network equipment, cable terminations, and associated cross-connect cabling.
-On the primary TR (on the lowest floor of the building) shall also contain the cable entrance facilities for data.
+The primary TR (on the lowest floor of the building) shall also contain the cable entrance facilities for data.
 Telecommunication rooms shall be dedicated to the telecommunication function and related support facilities.
-They should not be shared with electrical installations other than those required for provisioning telecommunication services.
+They shall not be shared with electrical installations other than those required for provisioning telecommunication services.
 Equipment not related to the support of the telecommunications rooms (e.g., piping, ductwork, pneumatic tubing) shall not be installed in, pass through, or enter the telecommunications room.
 HVAC equipment will not be installed in telecommunications rooms.
 Telecommunications rooms shall be located as close as practicable to the center of the area served and preferably in the core area.
 Building air ventilation is needed in the Telecommunications Room to reduce heat buildup in accordance with ASHRAE specifications.

-The maximum horizontal distribution cable distance in new construction or a complete building remodel shall be 76 meters (250ft) or less.
-If the length of any cable run to a workstation outlet exceeds the 76 meter limitation or if the floor has in excess of 10,000 square feet, additional telecommunication rooms must be installed.
+The maximum horizontal distribution cable distance in new construction or a complete building remodel shall be 76-meters (250ft) or less.
+If the length of any cable run to a workstation outlet exceeds the 76-meter limitation or if the floor has more than 10,000 square feet, additional telecommunication rooms must be installed.